simonchen/maoyan_font_decryption/README.md

 # Font Encryption / Decryption
-the way could be extended for any site who uses same Font Encryption Technique.
+The way could be extended for any site who uses same Font Encryption Technique.

 Recently, the font encryption technique is quite popularity on many Chinese sites for prevent data scraping, those senstive data such as the digits(0~9) are encoded using a special method - Font encryption, below is an typical example on maoyan.com (a popular movie site in Chinese)